davidbannon/libqt6pas/README.md

 ========

+<sub>Don't edit this markdown file, its generated from the tomboy-ng note.</sub>

-**Please Note :** you probably don't need these files unless you are using Lazarus Main and Qt6.
-Several LTS distros will not have a viable Qt6 at present.
-With Lazarus 3.0 released late December, its likely that this library will make it into Debian Testing (at least) quite soon.
-Lets hope !
+**Please Note :** you probably  need these files if you are using Lazarus 3.0 or later.
+Over time, the various distros will catch up and provide their own version of these libraries.